ghc/ghc/docs/users_guide/runtime_control.rst

     frequent GCs, the program will also be prompter to run finalizers and detect deadlocked threads.

+    With the advent of the non-moving collector (see :rts-flag:`--nonmoving-gc`), the responsiveness gains of the idle GC became less important.
+But prompter finalization and deadlock detection are still valuable.

-    Idle GCs are not a free lunch, however.
+    Idle GCs are not a free lunch.
 They may trigger at precisely the wrong time and interrupt new work unnecessarily.
 Setting ``-I`` to a low value makes this more likely.
 Plus, setting it to a low value means the idle GC could fire *too* often, resulting in GCs that don't even free much memory.
 Thus you may need to find the sweet spot for your application to maximize the value the idle GC can bring.

     The idle period timer only resets after some activity by a Haskell thread.
     Therefore, once an idle GC is triggered, another one won't be scheduled